andrebfc/Janus-Parser-with-antlr4/Readme.md

 ## COMPILE

-Into 'src' folder use 'make' command to compile.
+Into main folder use 'make' command to compile.

 ## STARTING PARSING